Whitespace

 Invisible characters such as spaces, tabs, and newlines.
 They play important roles in text processing and layout.

-Whitespace refers to characters that are not visibly rendered on screen.
-This includes space (U+0020), tab (U+0009), newline (U+000A), and full-width space (U+3000), among others.
+Whitespace refers to invisible characters that do not display visibly on screen.
+This includes half-width space (U+0020), tab (U+0009), newline (LF: U+000A, CR: U+000D), full-width space (U+3000), and others.
+Whitespace plays crucial roles in text formatting, code indentation, data delimiting, and virtually all text processing.